Chapter 3

 “Dr. Athalya is momentarily indisposed,” the door replies in a smooth, automated voice.

-Adam narrows his eyes, his impatience growing.
+Adam narrows his eyes.

 “It’s urgent.
 I need to talk to her right away.”